 Please note that no medication can be administered by class teachers.
-Written consent from the parent for the School Nurse, First Aid Assistant, the Principal,or the Vice Principal is required to dispense medicine.
+Written consent from the parent is required for the School Nurse, First Aid Assistant, the Principal, or the Vice Principal to dispense medicine.

 Should a child have an accident at school, the school nurse or teachers will administer first aid.
 If the staff in charge believe the child should be seen by a doctor, the school ambulance service will be called.

 Please ensure that the school is immediately notified of changes in telephone numbers.
-Please make sure that the school has your mobile telephone number and a reliable emergency number of a responsible adult that you nominate to act on your behalf should we be unable to reach you.
+Please make sure that the school has your mobile telephone number and secondary emergency contact details for a responsible adult that you nominate to act on your behalf should we be unable to reach you.

-If a student has a health related issue of injury to be reported, the following forms are filled out, shared with the parents, and a copy kept on file.
+If a student has a health-related issue of injury to be reported, forms are filled out, shared with parents and a copies kept on file.

-If a medication needs to be administered at school a signed letter must be submitted, by the parent or guardian, to the school clinic student needs to take a medication(s) during school hours, or whilst on a school excursion, the following details should be provided by a parent or guardian in writing and signed.
+If a medication needs to be administered at school a signed letter must be submitted, , to the school clinic student needs to take a medication(s) during school hours, or whilst on a school excursion, the following details should be provided by a parent or guardian in writing and signed.